gerland-group/brazier_press/README.md

 ## Execution
 The simulation is launched by simply executing `./brazier` in the `brazier/bin` folder.
 The number of nodes to use in the parallel computations can be configured by exporting the variable `OMP_NUM_THREADS`, as `export OMP_NUM_THREADS = num threads to use`.

 Pressurisation proceeds in a step-wise fashion from $0$ to a target pressure $p$ atm, steps of $\Delta p$ provided by the user.
-Once the target pressurisation is reached, the bending of the tube starts in steps, for a total number of $N_\theta$ steps.
+Once the target pressurisation is reached, the bending of the tube starts.
+The bending is also stepwise, for a total number of $N_\theta$ steps between $\theta = 0$ and $\theta_{max}$.
 There is no control on the particular angle aquired, since it will also depend on the parameter $k_\tau$.
 Thus, some experimentation is needed to reach the target curvature.
 This is a tradeoff between computational speed and number of data points for each curvature.

 ### Input